DCC-EX/dcc-ex.github.io/docs/ex-turntable/test-and-tune.md

 commands.

-For full details on using the new commands available, refer to `reference/software/command-summary-consolidated:turntables/traversers (configuring the ex-commandstation)`{.interpreted-text role="ref"} and `reference/software/command-summary-consolidated:turntables/traversers`{.interpreted-text role="ref"}, and also the \|EX-R\| commands in `exrail/exrail-command-reference:turntable/traverser objects - definition and control`{.interpreted-text role="ref"} and `exrail/exrail-command-reference:turntable features`{.interpreted-text
+For full details on using the new commands available, refer to `reference/software/command-summary-consolidated:turntables/traversers (configuring the ex-commandstation)` and `reference/software/command-summary-consolidated:turntables/traversers`, and also the \|EX-R\| commands in `exrail/exrail-command-reference:turntable/traverser objects - definition and control` and `exrail/exrail-command-reference:turntable features`.
-role="ref"}.

 For simplicity, the examples below use the same step counts as calculated in the tuning section above.